Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-Roughly speaking, if one is given a bounded connected initial edge set $\BB A\subset \bdy Q_-\cup \bdy Q_+$, the glued peeling process started from $\BB A$ is the family of quadrangulations $\{\dot Q^j\}_{j\in\BB N_0}$ obtained as follows.
-We start by peeling some quadrilateral of $Q_-$ or $Q_+$ incident to $\BB A$, and define $\dot Q^1$ to be the quadrangulation consisting of the union of this quadrilateral and all of the vertices and edges it disconnects from $\infty$ in either $Q_-$ or $Q_+$.
-We continue this procedure until the first time $J_1 \in \BB N$ that every quadrilateral incident to $\BB A$ belongs to $\dot Q^{J_1}$.
+Roughly speaking, if one is given a bounded connected initial edge set $\BB A\subset \bdy Q_-\cup \bdy Q_+$, the glued peeling process started from $\BB A$ is the family of quadrangulations $\{\dot Q^j\}_{j \geq 0}$ obtained as follows.
+We start by peeling some quadrilateral of $Q_-$ or $Q_+$ which shares a vertex with $\BB A$, and define $\dot Q^1$ to be the quadrangulation consisting of the union of this quadrilateral and all of the vertices and edges it disconnects from $\infty$ in either $Q_-$ or $Q_+$.
+We continue this procedure until the first time $J_1 \in \BB N$ that every quadrilateral which shares a vertex with $\BB A$ belongs to $\dot Q^{J_1}$.
 We then continue in the same manner, except we peel quadrilaterals incident to $\bdy \dot Q^{J_1}$ instead of quadrilaterals incident to $\BB A$.
-There is a natural sequence of stopping times $\{J_r\}_{r\in\BB N_0}$ associated with the glued peeling process, with the property that $J_0 =0$ and $J_r$ is the smallest $r\in\BB N$ such that $\dot Q^{J_r}$ contains every quadrilateral of $Q_{\op{zip}}$ incident to $\bdy\dot Q^{J_{r-1}}$.
-One easily checks (Lemma~\ref{prop-peel-ball}) that the $Q_{\op{zip}}$-graph metric ball satisfies \eqb B_r\left( \BB A ; Q_{\op{zip}} \right) \subset \dot Q^{J_r} ,\quad \forall r\in \BB N_0 , \eqe although the inclusion is typically strict.
+There is a natural sequence of stopping times $\{J_r\}_{r\geq 0}$ associated with the glued peeling process, with the property that $J_0 =0$ and $J_r$ is the smallest $r\in\BB N$ such that $\dot Q^{J_r}$ contains every quadrilateral of $Q_{\op{zip}}$ incident to $\bdy\dot Q^{J_{r-1}}$.
+One easily checks (Lemma~\ref{prop-peel-ball}) that the $Q_{\op{zip}}$-graph metric ball satisfies \eqb B_r\left( \BB A ; Q_{\op{zip}} \right) \subset \dot Q^{J_r} ,\quad \forall r = 0,1,2,\dots , \eqe although the inclusion is typically strict.
 Hence we can use the precise estimates for peeling described in Section~\ref{sec-peeling-prelim} to obtain upper bounds for the size of graph metric balls in $Q_{\op{zip}}$.

 The glued peeling process is similar in spirit to the peeling by layers algorithm studied in~\cite{curien-legall-peeling}; c.f.\ Remark~\ref{remark-peeling-by-layers}.
 This peeling process is also introduced and studied independently in~\cite{caraceni-curien-saw}, where it is shown that the number of SAW edges contained in radius-$r$ glued peeling cluster is typically at most $O_r(r^2)$.
 Our estimates for the glued peeling process, described just below, are sharper than those of \cite{caraceni-curien-saw}.